 Ultrasound with a high frequency transducer shows that the tumor originates from the right kidney.

 The remnant of the collecting system is dilated.

 A tumor thrombus is present in the inferior caval vein.

 An axial T2 weighted MR series shows the tumor thrombus extending towards the level of the hepatic veins.
 Note the dilated remains of the collecting system

-Two-year-old boy with hemihypertrophy.
+Video of a two-year-old boy with hemihypertrophy.